amida-tech/orange-api/docs/src/medications.md

 ### Retrieve all Medications [GET]
 Get a list of all the patient's medications.
 Includes full information on each, but doctor and pharmacy details are not expanded out.
-The current user must have read access to the patient's data.
+To get a successful response from this endpoint, the current user must have read access to the patient.
+Further, only medications for which the current user has read access will be returned.

 + Parameters
     + patientid (integer, required)